Louise Amos and Helen Tennison

 Experience includes work for Oxford Playhouse, Shakespeare's Globe, Arcola, Dommolhof (Belgium), Sprint Festival, Bermuda Festival and Women at RADA.
 Helen was recently Artist in Residence at the University of South Florida where she directed The Crucible, Titus Andronicus and Ravens, a multi-media devised play about women and race in American history.
 As Artistic Director of Barefeat Physical Theatre, she devised work for numerous small-scale tours.
 Between 2010-14 she produced, adapted and directed 3 Offie Nominated mid-scale tours (Madame Bovary, Sense and Sensibility, Wuthering Heights) in co-production with Rosemary Branch and Guildford's Yvonne Arnaud.
 Helen directs regularly for Creation Theatre and Midsummer Scene Shakespeare Festival, Croatia.

 From 2015-2017 Helen ran the Drama Studio London Two Year Acting Course and short courses.
-Shas taught as part of the Old Vic education team and ran numerous outreach projects for the Belgrade Theatre, Coventry.
-She is currently teaching Viewpoints for Fourth Monkey and running Shakespeare workshops at Goldsmiths University and The Actors Centre.
+She has taught as part of the Old Vic education team and ran numerous outreach projects for the Belgrade Theatre, Coventry.

 Having begun her career as an actor and dancer, she is now drawing on these skills to devise a new performance piece inspired by the concepts of psychogeography, and her love of urban architecture.
-In January 2019 her production of A Midsummer Night’s Dream transfers to the Bermuda Festival.
-She recently directed a site responsive Dracula at The London Library and will be in Edinburgh with two shows: TEACH and Everything I See I Swallow.
+In January 2019 her production of A Midsummer Night’s Dream transfered to the Bermuda Festival.
+She recently directed a site responsive Dracula at The London Library.
+In 2020 she worked with Bang Average to create Dirty Corset and wrote a fairytale about dementia for Arts Uplift.
 Visit her personal website by clicking here.